Do you want to know what the top benefits of calisthenics are?

 - one arm pull-ups

 - front levers

-You can also add external weights to any calisthenic exercise to build even more strength.
+To build even more muscle strength, you can also add external weights to any calisthenic exercise.

 Calisthenics can help you burn fat by increasing your muscle mass percentage.